gravitational/teleport/docs/4.1/architecture/users.md

 teleport | teleport  | grav-00, grav-02
 sandra | ops | grav-00, grav-02

-Teleport supports second factor authentication (2FA) and it is enforced by default.
+Teleport supports second factor authentication (2FA) when using a local auth connector and it is enforced by default.

+!!! info "2FA Support"
+    2FA is not supported with SSO providers such as Github or OKTA.
+To learn more about SSO configuration check out the [SSO section of the Enterprise Guide](../enterprise/#sso)

  There are two types of 2FA supported:

 * [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm)